 Now, I can't stop myself.
 Literally.
 (Or is that literaturely?
 Go ahead.
 Groan at my bad puns.
 I'm used to it.)

 I have characters that started forming in my head all those years ago, and metamorphed into their current form over the (many) years since.

 Yeah, I hear voices in my head.
 All the time.
-Some days, they won't shut up.
+Some days, they won't

 But that's part of the fun.
 My characters have been hanging around long enough, I know them well, and still, they tell me how to write their novel.
 Especially when I'm in the shower.
 Of course.